-Accommodation for carer responsibilities is not unreasonably refused All interviewee's questions addressed and all interviewees given equivalent access to information about the vacancy and about support available, (Flexible Work opportunities, ECE facilities etc.) 8.
-Tests and Presentations Any tests used are validated, accessible and non-discriminatory Information to applicants about Presentations are consistent and they assessed against pre-determined criteria.
-9. Decision making All applicants evaluated against the same pre-determined objective selection criteria Use of "tie breaker" principle when two equally matched applicants.
-See the Academic (s.44) and the Professional (S.15) staff recruitment procedures Equivalent and overseas qualifications fairly assessed Reasons for missing or inconsistent information evaluated Differing viewpoints re-assessed All committee members aware of personal reactions to the applicant and of common problems and biases experienced in decision making.
-See webpage Unconscious bias Decisions are transparent and accountable.
-Structured referee checks conducted.
+8. Tests and Presentations

+- □ Any tests used are validated, accessible and non-discriminatory - D Presentations assessed against predetermined criteria - □ Information to applicants about any tests or presentations are consistent

+9. Decision making

+- □ All applicants evaluated against the same pre-determined objective selection criteria - □ Use of "tie breaker" principle when two equally matched applicants.
+See the Academic (s.44) and the Professional (S.15) staff recruitment procedures - □ Equivalent and overseas qualifications fairly assessed - □ Reasons for missing or inconsistent information evaluated - Differing viewpoints re-assessed against criteria - □ Fair consideration of the impact of any differences in environment such as personal vs zoom interviews, different audiences for presentations etc - □ All committee members aware of personal reactions to the applicant and of common problems and biases experienced in decision making.
+See webpage Unconscious bias - Decisions are transparent and accountable. - □ Structured referee checks conducted.